mikevercoelen/redux-signal/README.md

 ### SignalContainer setup

 The second thing you need to do, is to create a `SignalContainer`.
-Again: Redux-signal is not responsible for your Modal look and feel, you need your own Modal component, see [`react-modal-construction-kit`](https://github.com/mikevercoelen/react-modal-construction-kit) for a cool one.
+Again: Redux-signal is not responsible for your Modal look and feel, you need your own Modal component ([`react-modal-construction-kit`](https://github.com/mikevercoelen/react-modal-construction-kit))

-The `SignalContainer` is ***the link between signal and your modal component*** etc.
+The `SignalContainer` is ***the link between signal and your modal component***

 So let's create a `SignalContainer` component: